Armoured Syrian forces storm towns near Turkey border

-Security forces and armed men loyal to Assad, fired machineguns randomly as they swept into at least 10 villages and towns in Jabal al-Zawiya from a nearby highway, after blocking access to the region and cutting off communications.
+At least four villagers were killed by security forces and armed men loyal to Assad who fired machineguns randomly as they swept into at least 10 villages and towns in Jabal al-Zawiya from a nearby highway, after blocking access to the region and cutting off communications, the activists said.

-"There are casualties but no way yet to ascertain the numbers because it is difficult to communicate," one local activist said.
+"This is an initial death toll.
+Communication with the region is very difficult," one activist said.

+A protest demanding the removal of Assad broke out nevertheless in al-Janoudiya, a village in Jabal al-Zawiya, and a boy among the marchers was killed by troops who fired at the crowd, the Syrian Revolution General Commission, a grassroots activists' organisation, said.

 Assad faces Western outrage and tougher rhetoric from Turkey but no U.N.
 Security Council action over a ferocious military campaign to stop a six-month uprising demanding political freedoms and an end to his family's autocratic rule.